Bars and restaurants remain in limbo, some already closing for good

-FRESNO, California (KSEE) — While some businesses are on the road to reopen, for others it’s still up in the air.
+FRESNO, California (KGPE) — While some businesses are on the road to reopen, for others it’s still up in the air.

 Bars and restaurants still have no timetable for reopening and, because of that, some closures are becoming permanent.